 - Pediatric Neurology: The St. Vincent Neuroscience Institute is partnered with the neurology team at Peyton Manning Children’s Hospital.
 Pediatric residents are taught by pediatric neurologists that provide care for; neurobehavioral and memory disorders, neuromuscular disorders, development disorders, cerebrovascular disease, Tourette’s syndrome in addition to other areas in child neurology.

 - Pediatric Nephrology: The St. Vincent Organ Transplantation Program partners with the pediatric nephrology team which prides itself on rapid assessment and listing for transplant.
 The nephrology team at Peyton Manning Children’s Hospital specializes in caring for infants, children and adolescents with kidney disorders.
-Pediatric Residents completing a rotation with the nephrology team are exposed to conditions a wide range of kidney disorders including: acute and chronic renal failure, diabetic kidney disease, nephritic syndrome, along with post-transplant patients.
+Pediatric Residents completing a rotation with the nephrology team are exposed to conditions in a wide range of kidney disorders including: acute and chronic renal failure, diabetic kidney disease, nephritic syndrome, along with post-transplant patients.

 - Pediatric Otolaryngology: Peyton Manning Children’s Hospital at St. Vincent has the largest pediatric ear, nose and throat (ENT) group in Indiana.
 The ENT group has specialties that include: complex head, neck and airway surgeries, cochlear implants, dysphasia evaluations, bone-anchored hearing aids, as well as routine ENT procedures.